-Her Royal Highness The Duchess of Cambridge is Patron of the Museum.
+Her Royal Highness The Princess of Wales is Patron of the Museum.

-Since becoming Patron, The Duchess has visited the Museum numerous times to enjoy the galleries and find out more about its scientific work.
+Since becoming Patron, The Princess has visited the Museum numerous times to enjoy the galleries and find out more about its scientific work.

 Her visits have included: